12 Best Places to Sell Coins Online

 What is the best way to sell coins in bulk?

 eBay is the best place to sell many coins in one transaction.
-Their platform allows you to sell coins as a lot, so you can sell an entire collection in one listing.
+Their platform enables you to sell coins in bulk, allowing you to list an entire collection in one transaction.

-How do you make sure that the buyer is legit?
+How do you ensure that the buyer is legitimate?

-Many marketplaces have a rating system so you can see how other sellers rated the buyer.
-Make sure to look at the recent history to see the current reputation of a prospective buyer.
+Many marketplaces have a rating system, allowing you to see how other sellers have rated the buyer.
+Be sure to review the recent history to assess the current reputation of a prospective buyer.

 Summary